Exploring the SAJ National Team Coaches: Moguls Edition (Part 2)

-What kind of people are the coaches of Japan's national ski team, and what kind of work do they do?
-We'd like to delve into this rarely discussed topic.
-This time, we spoke with Yuta Shiro, head coach of the Japanese mogul team, who is expected to win a medal at the Milan-Cortina Olympics ( click here ).
-In the second part, he reveals the real story of the relationship between coach and athlete.
+In Japan, who are the coaches of the national ski team, and what kind of work do they do?
+We want to delve into this topic, which is rarely discussed.
+This time, we spoke with Yuta Jo, head coach of the Japanese moguls team, which is expected to win a medal at the Milan-Cortina Olympics (Part 1 ishere).
+In Part 2, he reveals the realities of the relationship between coaches and athletes.

 Technical coaches work with players on a assigned basis